SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   a `where` clause,
   and new declarations that are members of the type the macro is attached to.
-  If the macro adds protocol conformances, include the `conformances:` argument listing those protocols.
+  If the macro adds protocol conformances, include the `conformances:` argument and specify those protocols.
+  The conformance list contains protocol names, type aliases that refer to conformance list items, or protocol compositions of conformance list items.
+  You can't write an extension macro on an extension, type alias, or nested type, or use an extension macro to add an extension that has a peer macro.

 The peer, member, and accessor macro roles require a `names:` argument, listing the names of the symbols that the macro generates.